emads22/EchoMood/README.md

 EchoMood doesn't just stop at generating playlists; it also provides a robust playlist management system.
 All of the saved playlists are neatly organized in the "Playlists" page.
+Here, they can view all the playlists they've saved, each neatly organized by mood.
-Here, users can view, rename, or delete their playlists, giving them full control over their musical collection.
+EchoMood gives them the power to rename or delete playlists at their discretion, giving them full control over their musical collection, and ensuring that it stays organized and tailored to their preferences.

 ### 7. Smart Playlist Handling